MEC staff, allies appointed to Michigan Climate Solutions Council

 The citizen-led group will formulate Gov. Gretchen Whitmer’s MI Healthy Climate Plan and ensure it is justly implemented.
 The Plan will help Michigan fight off the worst of climate change by guiding it toward carbon neutrality by 2050.

-Among the Council’s appointees was Charlotte Jameson, Michigan Environmental Council’s program director for legislative affairs, drinking water and energy.
+Among the Council’s appointees was Charlotte Jameson, program director for legislative affairs, drinking water and energy for the Michigan Environmental Council.
 She will serve as the Council’s co-chair of the buildings and housing workgroup.

 "I am honored to have been selected to help craft a comprehensive plan tackling one of the biggest challenges facing Michigan today: the climate crisis," Jameson said.
 "I look forward to putting the deep policy expertise of Michigan Environmental Council to work in a new way.
 My colleagues and I will create equitable climate mitigation strategies that bring our state to carbon neutrality; create good-paying jobs; justly protect and invest in impacted communities; and improve the health of Michiganders, our air and our water."